Mulela001core/FE-Capstone-Project-/README.md

 5.  **Deployment:**

-    *   Deploy the completed application on a free hosting platform like [Netlify](https://savanna.alxafrica.com/rltoken/YT5kozHiiSzDR8Nt2n0mSw)
+    *   Deploy the completed application on a free hosting platform

-    *   Ensure the application is accessible and performs well in the deployed environment.

     *   Share the deployment link as part of your project submission